minvws/nl-kat-coordination/boefjes/plugins/kat_nmap_iprange/description.md

 # Nmap IP-range

-This boefje checks an IP range/NetBlock and stores any IP-addresses that seem to be active.
+This boefje checks an IP range/NetBlock and stores any IP addresses that seem to be active.

 ### Options